Gearlink0/CaskOfRoseWine/README.md

-# Scarapple
+# The Cask Of Rose Wine
-Adds the scarapple tree and its fruit to Qud.
-Made for the 2023 Monster Mash Mod Jam.
+Adds the remains of a murdered Consortium merchant.
+Made for the 2024 Vignette Mod Jam.